 DisplayPort 1.2 can output 1080p and 1440p resolutions at 144Hz, while DisplayPort 1.3 and 1.4 increased bandwidth to manage up to 240Hz at those same resolutions and up to 120Hz at 4K.
 It can't quite handle 144Hz at that resolution, at least without making sacrifices in chroma subsampling (typically 4:2:2) or using display stream compression (DSC).

-Whether you're using DisplayPort, Mini DisplayPort, or DisplayPort over another cable standard like Thunderbolt 3, you're getting a more capable connection than you would from something like HDMI.
-Where the most up to date HDMI 2.1 standard does leapfrog a few of the older DisplayPort technologies, DisplayPort 1.4 and especially 2.0, are practically unmatched otherwise.
+Whether you're using DisplayPort, Mini DisplayPort, or DisplayPort over another cable standard like Thunderbolt 4, you're getting a more capable connection than you would from something like HDMI.
+Where the most up-to-date HDMI 2.1 standard does leapfrog a few of the older DisplayPort technologies, DisplayPort 1.4 and especially 2.0, are practically unmatched otherwise.

 Cable Matters DisplayPort 1.4 cable

-No, there are other cables that can handle 144Hz just fine, but they are more limited in their options and supporting resolutions.
-If you have an older 1080p, 144Hz monitor, you can connect it up to your system using a Dual-Link DVI cable.
+No, there are other cables that can handle 144Hz just fine, but some are more limited in their options and supporting resolutions.
+If you have an older 1080p, 144Hz monitor, you can connect it to your system using a Dual-Link DVI cable.

 At 1440p, your options are a little more limited.
-HDMI 1.4 can handle it, but only with compression enabled, so we'd recommend HDMI 2.0 or newer if you're looking for a DisplayPort alternative.
+HDMI 1.4 can handle it, but only with compression enabled, so we'd recommend HDMI 2.0 or HDMI 2.1 if you're looking for a DisplayPort alternative.
 However, DisplayPort 1.2 or newer will handle that just fine.

 If you find yourself stuck with a graphics card or laptop with DisplayPort output, but no compatible port on the display end, don't fret.
-You can just use a DisplayPort adapter to connect to a variety of inputs including HDMI, DVI, or VGA.
+You can just use a DisplayPort 1.4 to 8K HDMI Adapter to connect.
+The same goes for HDMI, or even older DVI-D and VGA outputs, although those will have other limitations on resolution and refresh rate related to their maximum data rate.

 What DisplayPort cable do you need for 144Hz?